Kapamania/StorySpinner/README.md

 ## Problem Definition

 In many organizations, the process of converting meeting discussions into actionable documents is time-consuming and prone to errors.
-StorySpinner addresses this problem by automating the generation of BRDs and user stories from meeting transcripts and recordings, ensuring accuracy and efficiency.
+StorySpinner addresses this problem by automating the generation of BRDs, allowing critique  and user stories from meeting transcripts and recordings, ensuring accuracy and efficiency.

 ## Architecture and Implementation